Treatment for Teeth Grinding Plano, TX

 • Damaged tissue on the inside of your cheek.

-Treating Teeth Grinding
+Teeth Grinding Treatment

 If you do not take steps to stop grinding your teeth, you may cause damage to the structure of your teeth and jaw.
 This includes chipping your front teeth, cracking your back teeth, wearing away the enamel on biting surfaces, and more.
-That’s where night guards and splints for bruxism come in.
+That’s where night guards and splints to treat bruxism come in.

 A custom-designed thermoplastic dental guard for grinding can protect and prevent your teeth from further damage.
 They are small, comfortable, and typically worn at night.
 Some patients must also wear their custom-made splints when they are concentrating on work or under stress during the daytime.
+Treating teeth grinding using custom oral appliances is one of our specialties.

 Using biofeedback, we advise our patients to become conscious and more aware of their teeth during the day.
 Our goal is to help you stop the daytime habits that can lead to serious damage to your teeth and gums.
 Sleep disorders like snoring and sleep apnea can cause destructive grinding and GERD (gastroesophageal reflux disease).

 Furthermore, some anti-depressant drugs can cause clenching and grinding.
 Also, the mouth’s pH caused by the foods you eat can affect the rate of wear on your teeth.
-Dr. Sowell and Dr. Chen evaluate all of these conditions and more to help you get to the root cause of your teeth-grinding issue.
+Dr. Sowell and Dr. Chen evaluate all these conditions and more to get to the root cause of your teeth-grinding issue.

 How to Stop Teeth Grinding At Home